jess-gilbert/wanderflix/README.md

 How to set up:
 - Open the back-end folder in VS Code
 - In your terminal run `npm install`
-- In your terminal run `npm start`
+- In your terminal run `node app.js`